Arranging a funeral or cremation in Tennessee

 What is the cost of a funeral or cremation in Tennessee?

-A funeral home is required by law (FTC) to present you with a General Price List (GPL) when you make any inquiries about funeral costs and their GPC should disclose their pricing for all services and merchandise.
-However, many choose NOT to put any prices on websites or other literature, making it difficult to easily shop around.
+A funeral home is required by law (FTC) to present you with a General Price List (GPL) when you make any inquiries about funeral costs, and their GPL should disclose their pricing for all services and merchandise.
+However, many choose NOT to put any prices on websites or other literature, making it difficult to shop around easily.

-As a rough guide, we would gauge the basic cost of an immediate burial (that is a burial without any services), or direct cremation at between $900 and $4,500.
+As a rough guide, we would gauge the basic cost of an immediate burial (a burial without any services) or direct cremation at between $900 and $4,500.
 The immediate burial cost does not include a casket or any cemetery charges.

-If you are concerned about funeral costs, the DFS Memorials providers in Tennessee offer low cost cremation services and affordable burial services.
+If you are concerned about funeral costs, Tennessee’s DFS Memorials providers offer low-cost cremation and affordable burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.